 • Check both wet-and dry-pipe sprinkler systems regularly to make sure they are ice-free.

-Protecting your property when it’s empty
+Protecting a cold property when it’s empty

 If you’re going to leave your property vacant for an extended period of time over the winter months, it’s important to consider the following: